Coding Stories: Me vs. The VNC Guy

 In the end, they banned me from the network for 2 weeks.
 A fair punishment, I thought.
 About 3 weeks later, VNC server was no longer being run during login scripts and was nowhere to be found.
 I never found out whether my incident played any part in that or not, but it totally ruined my plan to become filthy rich by selling my VNC cannon to oppressed college computer halls across the country.

-If you enjoyed this, you may also enjoy:
+If you enjoyed this, you may also enjoy some of my other coding stories: